ECC-BFMC/Documentation/source/data/vehicletoeverything/TrafficCommunication.rst

 Traffic Communication
 =====================

-The API is handling the communication with the localization system and also streams certain data to the live-traffic monitoring system (Waze like).
+The API manages communication with the localization system and streams specific data to the live-traffic monitoring system (similar to Waze).

-The API is made out of 5 parts:
+The API consists of five main components:
+  - UDP Listener
-    - UDPListener - It listens on port 9000 for the communication from the server.
-Once it receives the message from the server, it validates the message by using the publick_key of the server, and, after the server is validated, activates the serverfound callback function, which creates a TCP connection with the LiveTraffic server on a separate thread
+    - Listens on port 9000 for messages from the server
+    - Upon receiving a message, it validates it using the server's public key.
+Once validated, it activates the serverfound callback function, which establishes a TCP connection to the LiveTraffic server.
-    - tcpClient - Is keeping the connection to the server alive or continuously trying to connect to it, in case the connection breaks.
-Once the connection is established, it requests the IP and port of a localizaiton device, by passing it's id.
-Once it receives the IP, creates a connection to the locsys device, on a separate thread.
-    - PeriodicTask - It's a task that runs every second, checking if the connection to the LiveTrafficServ is established, and if it is, it sends the data inside the shared memory.
-The shared memory data.
-SharedMemory is used in the eventuality that car is ready to send some data but the server connection is not established
-    - Locsys device - The locsys connection just keeps getting info from the localization system, putting them on a pipe, for the car to read.
+  - tcp Client
+    - Maintains a continuous connection to the server or attempts to reconnect if the connection is lost.
+    - Once connected, it signals the location device by passing its id(number on the device) to the server.
+    - Keeps getting the location of the device, then forwards it on the gateway as a message.
+  - Periodic Task
+    - Runs every second, checking if the tcp Connection is established.
+    - If connection is established, sends all the data present in the queue, otherwise just keeps it there.
+  - Shared memory
-    - Shared Memory - It's a shared object between the Car and the tcpClient.
-It has a method for inserting data to send to the server(done by the car) and one for getting the data to send, done by the periodictask.
+    - Acts as a shared resource between the car and the tcp Client
+    - Provides methods for inserting data (done by the car) and retrieving data to send to the server (handled by the Periodic Task).

-The data of the locsys will be sent to the car as x and y, z and quality of trustness in the position.
+The position data will be sent to the tcp client (car) as x and y, z and quality of trustness in the position.

+``{"x":float, "y":float, "z":float, "quality":int``

 The data which must be sent to the livetraffic server is the following:

 The shared memory